-Terry worked in Hong Kong for over a decade in a senior financial role before establishing his own business, Grose International, a commercial and financial consultancy firm with clients throughout
+Terry worked in Hong Kong for over a decade, initially in a senior financial role before establishing his own business, Grose International, a commercial and financial consultancy firm with clients throughout Asia.

 Since returning to Australia in 2008 he has worked as a consultant specialising in strategic planning and financial management and as a director of several companies.
-Terry is a Fellow of the Australian Institute of Company Directors and is currently a director of Yirra Yaakin Aboriginal Corporation, Rolltrak Spares Pty Ltd and Central Desert Native Title Services Limited.
+Terry is a Fellow of the Australian Institute of Company Directors and is currently a director of Yirra Yaakin Aboriginal Corporation, Rolltrak Spares Pty Ltd, Desert Support Services Pty Ltd and Central Desert Native Title Services Limited.